Scotland Slowly

 Wander through the stone walls of the Heart of Neolithic Orkney, a UNESCO World Heritage Site, where you’ll find the 4,000-year-old Ring of Brodgar.

-Tour the Hall of Clestrain, childhood home of Arctic explorer John Rae and take in the sights of the city of Kirkwall, dominated by the massive St. Magnus Cathedral, dating from 1137.
+Tour the Hall of Clestrain, childhood home of Arctic explorer John Rae.
+In Kirkwall, let yourself be captivated by the city’s sights, dominated by the massive St. Magnus Cathedral dating back to 1137.

 Journey to charming Fair Isle, once a Viking hub and now an idyllic island colony of artists and shepherds.